IsraelVallejoMZ/Borneo-Deforestation-Change/README.md

 ## How to Run

-1. Run the R script `ndvi_analysis.R` to load data and generate outputs.
+1. Run the script in R and Google Earth Engine located on /Scripts to load data and generate outputs.
 2. The `.js` file can be used in Google Earth Engine for NDVI visualization.